 This is the story I hear from my “God’s Will” friends and relatives: God is in control.
 God decides when you live or die.
 God is stronger than the coronavirus.
 Put on “the whole armor of God” and you will be saved from this virus (unless God decides that it is your time to go).

 That is a pretty comfortable rationalization if your hug winds up killing your elderly mother.
 You did not kill her.
 Rather, God has decided that it was her time to go.
 Except statistically, if you lived in a location that practiced better mitigation measures like masking, social distancing and limited gatherings, Mom might well still be alive.
 The average additional lifespan for a 70-year-old woman is another 16.6 years.
+(UPDATE FOR SEPTEMBER 2021: Add extremely effective vaccines to the proven mitigations.)

 It is no surprise that this theology is often tied to the rejection of science in general.
 I like to note that millions of Christians have no problem with embracing modern science, despite a common media mis-portrayal.
 However, the Venn Diagram depicting the set of people who believe “God says who will die from Covid” and the set of believers in “Young Earth Creationism” shows two greatly overlapping circles.
 The Trump political base circle has a large overlap here as well.